 Rush, nobody's that sure of themselves like you are.

-That's off putting, Rush.
+That's off-putting, Rush.

 You've got to be more open to other points of view.

-Uh nobody's that sure of themselves.
+Nobody's that sure of themselves.

 Anyway, Zach, you keep on.

-You hang in, keep on, because uh if I were doing your commencement speech, I would say you are the future of the country.
+Because if I were doing your commencement speech, I would say you are the future of the country.

-Walter in uh in Burnell, Iowa.
+Walter in Burnell, Iowa.

 Glad you waited.

-Fornoon, Mr. Lembaugh.
+Good afternoon, Mr. Lembaugh.

 Thank you.